rand00/flappy/README.md

   * Minimal direct usage of js-bindings.
   * Visualization code separated from game-model update.
 - [x] Avoid frameworks, use libraries only.
-- [ ] Coming up with an elegant solution to *identity of object*-related
+- [x] Coming up with an elegant solution to *identity of object*-related problems.
-problems.
 E.g. homing missiles.
+  * Having some way to calculate who the referenced entity is from the data is fine for homing missiles.
+Depends on what one wants to do.
 - [ ] Composability of 'components'
   * Is the Virtual DOM part of the code effectively composeable, when having nested reactive nodes?